trailofbits/sienna-locomotive/README.md

 ## License

-Slither is licensed and distributed under the AGPLv3 license.
+Sienna Locomotive is licensed and distributed under the AGPLv3 license.
 [Contact us](mailto:opensource@trailofbits.com) if you're looking for an exception to the terms.